CHT2520/intro-tailwind/README.md

 }
 ```
 - Refresh the page, note how it fixes size at 1024 pixels.
-  - The two 'contianer' divs are limted in size.
+  - The two 'container' divs are limited in size.
 The `auto` margin makes them always sit in the centre of the page.

 ## Testing Your Understanding
 - Completing the above gets a basic design to work.
 There are many ways in which it can be improved.
-- The navigation items would benefit from being given a bit more 'white space' and they need aligning with the logo text in both the mobile view and at wider screen sizes.
+- The navigation items would benefit from being given a bit more 'white space' and they need aligning properly with the logo text in both the mobile view and at wider screen sizes.
-- The links in the main content of the page would benefit from styling e.g. changing the colour to fit with the rest of the design.
-Adding a `hover` to give feedback to the user.
+- The links in the main content of the page would benefit from styling e.g. changing the colour to fit with the rest of the design and adding a `hover` to give feedback to the user.
 - The hamburger menu is grey.
 Can you change this to white.